ahmedesa/laravel-api-tool-kit-docs/api-generator.md

 | `--test` | Generate a test file. |
 | `--routes` | Add API routes to `routes/api.php`. |
 | `--soft-delete` | Enable soft delete for the model. |

+### Conclusion:
+The API Generator feature offers a streamlined and convenient way to generate essential API-related files for your models.
+Whether you're working with default options or customizing the generation process, this tool enables you to quickly set up controllers, resources, requests, and more.
+Experiment with the customization options to efficiently create API components that align with your project's architecture and requirements.

 ----